 The La Sportiva Ultra Raptor GTX lives up to its name with the endurance and capability it offers on the trail.
 Unlike other runners that leave your feet soggy on longer runs, the waterproof, breathable Gore-Tex membrane keeps your feet high and dry when it counts.
 I’ve taken these with me all summer on Teton trails, and the Frixion XF outsole has truly impressed.
 Impeccable traction and grip on zig-zag trails allow endless switchbacks to come with ease.
 Mud, scree, and riverbeds prove navigable without slowing down in these rugged trail runners.
 Like a powerful rapacious bird, these shoes encourage aggressive mountain running.

-The stability and grip of this shoe are unmatched in both wet and dry conditions.
+The stability and grip of the La Sportiva Ultra Raptor shoes are unmatched in both wet and dry conditions.
 On a long run through varied weather, these well-structured runners protect against hail, driving wind, and loose scree on uneven terrain.
 You can trust that whatever the trail brings, the La Sportiva Ultra Raptor GTX Womens Shoe will adapt.
 With Gore-Tex lining and reinforcements on the lacing harness, your foot feels completely protected up to the ankle, and you are sturdy and confident in your stride.
 The reinforced toe bed protects against exposed root systems and sharp rocks while keeping toes mobile and comfortable in the footbed.

 Designed for longer runs with more variable turf, the Raptor prevails.
 I sampled these for the first time on a moderate local run in Teton Valley.
 The ease of running with these in Darby Canyon, an intermittent and sometimes rugged ascent and the descent was consistent and reliable.
 The all-terrain cushioning was apparent in the downhills, rocky scrambles, and creek crossings.
 I skipped across logs, ran through shallow water crossings and hopped across smooth boulder paths with little effort.
 The response system at quick turns on the trail and sudden stops eclipsed other runners I have sworn by and brought a new level of trust in my shoes.
 Images of raptors swooping for prey sifted through my imagination, as I climbed up the aspen-laden trail evenly, and just as smoothly transitioned to downhill running, like the crest and fall of a raptor’s flight path.